openprov/ssi-consultancy/InteroperabilityTestHarness.md

 > * A converter translates testcase1.<ext_in> (from the test case) to converted_testcase1.<ext_out>.
 > * A comparator compares testcase1.<ext_out> to converted_testcase1.<ext_out> for equivalence => success | fail.

+Converters are the subject of the tests.
+Comparators are deemed to be both authoritative and correct.
+They may need test cases of their own, in future, but this is out of scope at present

 ### Component interfaces

 Converters and comparators have a common base class, representing a configurable component: